degod/innoscripta-news-aggregator/README.md

 php artisan test
 ```

-## Accessing the API docs and database
+## ACCESSING THE API DOCS AND DATABASE

 -   To access application, visit
     `http://localhost:9020`